-Our main objective is to relieve suffering and to further animal welfare by:
+With your support, we relieve suffering and further animal welfare

-Financially, the Trust supports the veterinary school through funding for clinical research and equipment and clinical facilities for the treatment and hospitalisation of animals.
+To achieve its aims, the Trust supports the University of Bristol Veterinary School in funding clinical research and equipment, as well as clinical facilities for the treatment and hospitalisation of animals at the institution.